dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

 Present a last fully walked pulse, or first walked pulse, so we can use hamt diffs on it ?
 Parallel pulse baking
 Read ahead buffers in the network
+Emit chilren onto the walk queue as soon as they are realized Do not uncrush channels - specifically walk the CID block and navigate the links Increase concurrency until the thread lags
+Look up the rx.latest path directly from the block.value Make decode leave the blocks hashed only, without inflating to json

 ## Problems
 Server side takes too long